Ketel Marte Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Nationals have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The Nationals' 4.68 team ERA ranks 25th across all MLB pitching staffs.

-- Nationals pitchers combine to give up the fourth-most home runs in baseball (81 total, 1.4 per game).
+- Nationals pitchers combine to give up the fifth-most home runs in baseball (82 total, 1.4 per game).

-- Irvin (1-3 with a 5.67 ERA and 22 strikeouts in 27 2/3 innings pitched) makes the start for the Nationals, his seventh of the season.
+- Corbin gets the start for the Nationals, his 13th of the season.
+He is 4-5 with a 4.92 ERA and 42 strikeouts through 67 2/3 innings pitched.

-- In his last time out on Wednesday, the right-hander threw five innings against the Los Angeles Dodgers, giving up four earned runs while surrendering eight hits.
+- The left-hander last pitched on Wednesday against the Los Angeles Dodgers, when he threw five innings, allowing three earned runs while giving up seven hits.

-- In six games this season, the 26-year-old has a 5.67 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.